Here2ServeU/ecommerce-platform-aws/environments/README.md

 By integrating these security practices, you can establish a resilient e-commerce platform that safeguards customer data and maintains trust.
 Please update your security measures regularly to adapt to evolving threats and ensure they comply with industry standards.

-Please look at the AWS Security Best Practices whitepaper for a comprehensive overview of AWS security best practices. ￼
+Please have a look at the AWS Security Best Practices whitepaper for a comprehensive overview of AWS security best practices. ￼